juxt/yada/dev/resources/user-manual.md

 #### PUTs

-PUT a resource.
+`PUT` a resource.
 The resource-map returns a resource with an etag which matches the value of the 'If-Match' header in the request.
-This means the PUT can proceed.
+This means the `PUT` can proceed.

-> If-Match is most often used with state-changing methods (e.g., POST, PUT, DELETE) to prevent accidental overwrites when multiple user agents might be acting in parallel on the same resource (i.e., to the \"lost update\" problem).
+> If-Match is most often used with state-changing methods (e.g., `POST`, `PUT`, `DELETE`) to prevent accidental overwrites when multiple user agents might be acting in parallel on the same resource (i.e., to the \"lost update\" problem).

 <example ref="PutResourceMatchedEtag"/>